billpwchan/Path-Advisor-Frontend/docs/gettingStarted/README.md

 ## Decide what properties you need to connect

 In order to put a pin in the user specified location, we will need the property which stores the user input values.
-This property is called `searchAreaInputStore`.
+This property is called `from`.
 You can find all available properties for different type of plugins in [Types of plugins](typesOfPlugins/README.md) section.

 Also imagine we need to put a pin in the map area depending on the user input value, or we need to remove a pin if users clear their input value.
 Therefore we need two more properties `setMapItems` and `removeMapItem` which they are functions to set or remove an item in map canvas area.